bingson/WinGolems/Readme.md

 <details><summary>&nbsp;📕&nbsp;<b> File structure </b></summary><p>

-A core part of good software is readability.
-Keeping the mental complexity low so that everybody has an easy time understanding it.
-For this reason, the code for the creation of interface layers is separated (i.e., interface template files) from the code that does most of the heavy lifting (function library files).
-To modify tutorial interface shortcuts, users will only need to know how to modify template files, which consist mostly of single-line assignment statements that connect hotkeys (i.e., keyboard shortcuts) to WinGolems convenience functions or native AHK commands/functions.
+A core component of good code is readability.
+For this reason, the code for the creation of interface layers is separated (i.e., interface template files) from the code that executes the underlying task (function library files).
+To build their own interfaces, users will only need to know how to modify the tutorial template files, which consist mainly of single-line assignment statements that connect hotkeys to WinGolems functions or native AHK commands/functions.
 <br>

 ```ahk